How to apply

 St Anne’s Crescent

-If you have any queries regarding your application please email the Rights of Way team or telephone 0345 6080 193.
+If you have any queries regarding your application please email the Definitive Map Team or telephone 0345 6080 193.

 Once we receive your application, it is publicised and a period for people to comment on the application is opened.
 It may be necessary to hold a hearing to determine your application.
 The person hearing the matter will then write a report and recommend whether or not the land should be registered as a village green.